 Do you really want the first impression you give to be that of a weeping, overly romantic saddo?

-Now that we’ve told you what not to do, check out these helpful tips on how to make yourself sound like a boss in your dating headline.
+Now that we’ve told you what not to do, check out these helpful tips on how to market yourself successfully with your dating headline.

 First, think about what women want.
-Someone interesting.
-Someone successful.
-Someone cool and masculine and maybe a little dangerous.
-Someone who will make them want to know more.
+Someone interesting, successful, cool and masculine and maybe a little dangerous.
+In other words, someone she'll want to know more about.

 You’re not going to get a woman to fall desperately in love with you using only a headline, but you can definitely intrigue her.
 And the best way to do that is to create curiosity.